 All of our programs offer fun and adventure, but choosing the best program is as individual as each participant.

-These programs range in length from 5 to 20 days and are for youth ages 15-18.
+These programs range in length from 7 to 20 days and teach the skills to be a competent outdoor leader in the backcountry with wilderness navigation, teamwork, decision making & group development.
 These programs are unique because they teach more advanced skills and involve more challenges than our standard programs.

 Backpacking remains one of the most popular outdoor activities in New England, and we explore some of the most striking mountainous terrain in the East.
 We camp at AMC or U.S. Forest Service shelter sites, designated tenting areas, or at our own low-impact sites and learn Leave No Trace techniques to protect these wild and beautiful areas.
 Most trips average four to six miles per day, and we carry all the camping gear and food we'll need.
 Our trips in New Hampshire explore the 770,000-acre White Mountain National Forest.
 With several Wilderness Areas and world-famous mountain ranges, the forest offers some of New England's premier hiking.
 Some of the places we explore include the Southern Presidentials, the Franconia Notch area, the Carter and Mahoosuc Ranges, and the Pemigewasset Wilderness area.
 Backpacking trips also adventure to The Devil's Path in the Catskills of New York, Harriman State Park (New York), and the 100-Mile Wilderness and Katahdin region of Maine.